DmitriySh/money-transfer/README.md

 Money transfer app
 =======

+My pet project.
-Use Java, in-memory database H2 and Spring Boot to make an example of the web app to transfer money between different accounts.
+This is a prototype of bank transfer of funds between accounts.
+That project uses `Java`, in-memory database `H2` and `Spring Boot` framework to make an example of the web app to:
+ - transfer money between different accounts,
+ - make a deposit to the account,
+ - make a withdrawal from the account
+ - the negative account balance is not allowed

 ## Requirements:
   * Java SE Development Kit 9